A DUI can put your California nursing license and hard work at risk.

 DUI charges are serious.
-Most state licensing boards now automatically receive notification of criminal proceedings against their license holders as a result of online database connections between state and local government agencies now possible with the internet.
+Most state licensing boards automatically receive notification of criminal proceedings against their license holders.
+This is a result of online database connections between state and local government agencies.
 If you are faced with criminal charges as well as revocation or suspension of your professional license, you need to hire an attorney who has experience handling both criminal cases and licensing defense.
 Lucy S. McAllister is that attorney in California.
 Her deep expertise working in criminal defense as well as licensing law enables her to be a valuable client representative for clients with a DUI charge.

 Often the outcome of your DUI criminal face has significant implications for the outcome your licensing case.
-Don’t be fooled by criminal attorneys who say they can “help” with your license defense case when they have no expertise in this area of administrative law.
+Don’t be fooled by criminal attorneys who say they can “help” with your license defense case.
+Often they have no expertise in this area of administrative law.

 Should you tell the BRN about your DUI?